ontolex/morph/draft.md

 Note: originally, we had the class Rule which contains necessary information to add one morpheme to a single word form.
 It must contain either morph:example or morph:replacement (or both).
 “Tabular” value of a morpheme must be stored in rdfs:label (e.g. “-s”@en for usual PL in English)

 > ---
-> property **morph:inflects**: A link to the first “slot” (inflection type), e.g. an inflection type for number for English nouns
+> DEPRECATED property **morph:inflects**: Property to link an inflection rule with the (abstract representation of the) morph(s) involved in the application of this particular rule.

-> Domain: morph:InflectionType
+> Domain: morph:InflectionRule
-> Range: ontolex:Word
+> Range: ontolex:Morph
 >
 > ---

+Note: this is deprecated in favor of merging it with the analoguous `morph:involves` for derivation morphemes as decided telco 2022-04-20.

 ### morph:stemType